 Divinity: Original Sin

-The plot is built around a custom-built duo, and players will take control of one each as they explore embattled beaches, locked basements, kool-aid camps and doomed dimensions, quickly fleshing out a party of four.
+The plot is built around a custom-built duo, and players will take control of one each as they explore embattled beaches, locked basements, kool-aid camps and doomed dimensions.
+NPC companions quickly flesh out your party to four diverse members.

 Though combat is turn-based, it’ll require close communication if you’re to have any hope of besting enemies.
 The best strategies lie in combining the elements to explosive or paralysing effect; having your mage open the clouds so that your comrade can zap the resulting puddle with lightning, or breaking open a barrel of oil for a friend to light on fire.
 It’ll leave you glowing.